unpwnabl/Game-Engine/wiki.md

 The source directory has every component tied to the game engine itself.

+#### Miscellaneous <a name="misc_src"></a>

+#### Resource Manager <a name="rm"></a>

+Each time an image is created, we use the resource manager to efficiently load into memory the appropriate texture by checking an [unordered map](https://en.cppreference.com/w/cpp/container/unordered_map.html), which key is the file path.
+If found, it returns the texture, otherwise it's created from scratch and then added to the map.
+- `SDL_Texture* get_texture(SDL_Renderer* renderer, const char* path)`: returns the texture if found, otherwise creates a new one.
+	- **Returns**: appropriate `SDL_Texture*`
+- `void remove_texture()`: removes a texture from the map.

 #### 2D <a name="2d"></a>

 2D graphics and utilities are here.

 #### Image <a name="image"></a>

 `Image` is the class that defines all images rendered onto the window.
+Every time a image is created, it uses a resource manager to see if it was already loaded into memory.
+If it's the first instance, it is added, otherwise it's loaded as-is.
 Each one can be created as such:
 - `Image::Image()`: incorrect usage of Image object creation.
 	- **Returns**: `EXIT_FAILURE`
 - `Image::Image(SDL_Renderer *renderer, const char* image_path, int width, int height)`: instantiates a new Image object onto a given `render`, with the file located in `image_path` (all images are stored into `core/imgs`, a folder then copied into the build directory).
 By default, `width` and `height` are set to the original image size, but if provided, the image is scaled accordingly.